-A sitemap is an effective tool for simplifying the website design process.
+A sitemap template is an effective tool for simplifying the website design process.
 It allows you to take stock of the content and design elements you plan to include on your site.
-By visualizing your site, you can structure and build each component in a way that makes sense for your audience.
+By visualizing your website sitemap template, you can structure and build each component in a way that makes sense for your audience.

 When to use a sitemap template

-You can use a sitemap when brainstorming and designing your website.
+You can use a sitemap template when brainstorming and designing your website.
 This simple tool allows your team to visualize your website as you collaborate on building it.

 Benefits of sitemap templates

-Why should you create a sitemap?
+Why should you create a website structure template?
 Here are three ways you’ll benefit from investing time to make one of your own.

 Easily collaborate with stakeholders.
 A sitemap makes it easier to have productive working sessions with stakeholders.
 It simplifies visualizing all the moving parts that go into building a website.
 Creating a sitemap gives you a convenient, effective visual tool for collaboration.

 Share information.
-Using a sitemap makes it simpler to share information about the website that you’re building.
+Using a sitemap template makes it simpler to share information about the website that you’re building.
 Instead of trying to communicate in an email or in a meeting, you can simply convey the information by sketching it out on the map.

 Save resources.
 Every time you make changes to a website or start over, you burn precious time and resources.
-A sitemap empowers you to take risks in a controlled environment.
+A website sitemap template empowers you to take risks in a controlled environment.
 Test things out, see how they work, and iterate.

 Get started with the sitemap template

 There are a variety of ways to construct a sitemap.
 Typically, sitemaps are visual 2D displays: lists or flowcharts that show connections between web pages, web page trees, and website content.
 Most teams choose to represent pages as blocks or cells, connected by lines representing the user’s pathway on the site.